 Like the other WordPress theme builders on this list, Thrive Theme Builder also includes a dynamic tool to help you display content from custom fields in your designs.

-It also comes bundled with block templates to help you quickly set up important parts of your designs, like your single post author box.
+It also comes bundled with block templates to help you quickly set up essential parts of your designs, like your single post author box.

-Price: Thrive Theme Builder starts at $97 for use on a single site.
-Or, you can get it as part of the Thrive Themes membership, which costs $19 per month (billed annually) for access to all plugins and themes.
+Price: Thrive Theme Builder starts at $99 for use on a single site.
+Or, you can get it as part of the Thrive Themes membership, which costs $149 per quarter for access to all plugins and themes.

 Whereas WPBakery Page Builder remains focused on page building, the Visual Composer name is now used for a full WordPress website builder.